goatedguy67/auto-claim-mudae-self-bot/README.md

 - Claims kakera.
 - Claims with given delay.
 - Claims with last hour claim.
-- Checks if dk and rt are available and to use them.
+- Checks if dk and rt are available to use them.
 - Reconnects.

 ## Cool things to add